bojdell/seattle-intern-project/README.md

 seattle-intern-project
 ==================

-The Seattle Intern Project
 Sid, Jay, and Bo trying to start The Intern Project in Seattle.
-Original TIP by Alex and Alexey.
+Original TIP in San Francisco by Alex and Alexey.

 to run locally:
 * rvm use 1.9.3